harvardinformatics/snpArcher/README.md

 ## TO DO:

-DEFINE localrules: !!! for anything that doesn't need to be a job submission

 make a script that takes as input a 2-column file: scaffold name and scaffold size, and have it output a series of list files to divide up the genome.
 You may have already done this for the elephant project.

 post VCF stuff: relatedness (vcftools), missingness (vcftools), PCA, NJ tree